Understanding Transformer Memorization Recall Through Idioms: Probing Memorization Using Idioms

 Fig.~\ref{figure:intro} shows the probability and rank of the output token across layers, for memorized and non-memorized idioms and short sequences from Wikipedia, by \gptm{}, \gptl{}, \bertb{}, and \bertl{}.
 Naturally, the prediction's rank decreases across layers as the prediction probability increases.
 However, for memorized predictions these trends occur as two distinct and sharp inference phases.
 In lower layers, the prediction's rank decreases from a high rank to near zero, while its probability is also close to zero.
 For example, in \gptl{} the rank decreases until layer 20 while the probability remains below 0.1.
 We refer to this phase as \emph{candidate promotion}, as the predicted token is being promoted to be a top candidate in the output distribution.

 Compared to non-memorized predictions, the initial rank of memorized predictions is generally higher, especially in \gpt{} (6000 vs. 3000 in \gptm{}, and 3000 vs. 1500 in \gptl{}).
-This is not due to the predicted tokens' unigram frequencies, as those are not correlated with the prediction rank at the first layer (see \S\ref{apx:frequency}).
-Instead, a possible explanation is that non-memorized predictions are often promoted in early layers that detect local ``shallow'' patterns such as common bigrams~\cite{geva-etal-2021-transformer}.
-Prediction for memorized idioms is never local, because it requires the entire sequence.
+A potential explanation would be a generally lower frequency of the predicted token for memorized idioms.
+However, we find there is only low negative correlation between the initial rank of the predicted token and its frequency (see Tab.~\ref{tab:rank_freq_corr}).
+We therefore offer a different explanation: non-memorized predictions are often promoted in early layers that detect local ``shallow'' patterns, such as common bigrams~\cite{geva-etal-2021-transformer}, while predictions for memorized idioms are not local as they requires processing of the entire input.

 In the middle layers, once the predicted token reaches the top of the hidden distribution, its probability increases until the last layer.
 We refer to this phase as \emph{confidence boosting}, as the distribution shifts towards the predicted token.
 For memorized idioms, this increase is abrupt and dramatic, with a final probability of $>0.6$ across all models.
-In comparison, predictions on short sequences from Wikipedia and non-memorized idioms have substantially lower probability of $\sim0.2$.
-This can be explained by the fact that memorized idioms have a single correct target, rather than many possible continuations as in the instances from Wikipedia.
+In comparison, predictions on short sequences from Wikipedia and non-memorized idioms have a substantially lower probability of $\sim0.2$.
+This can be explained by the fact that memorized idioms have a single correct target, rather than many possible continuations, as in the instances from Wikipedia.
 In addition, low-probability predictions for non-memorized idioms are expected as the model did not memorize the idioms and does not know their continuation.
+In~\S\ref{apx:two_step_add}, we provide more fine-grained analysis of these trends via a log-scaled view of the prediction's rank and a visualization of the ranks and probabilities for separate clusters of the memorized predictions.

 We further verify that our extracted hidden-distribution features distinguish between memorized and non-memorized predictions by training linear classifiers over combinations of these features (details in \S\ref{apx:classifiers}).
-We observe that, indeed, our features enable separating between memorized and non-memorized predictions at a high accuracy (77\%-85\% across models).
+We observe that, indeed, our features enable separation between memorized and non-memorized predictions at high accuracy (77\%-85\% across models).
 Moreover, classifiers that use hidden distribution features are more accurate than those relying only on the model's output.
 Overall, these findings provide a profile of memorized predictions, suggesting that the memorized information is retrieved in early layers at inference.